 Many countries around the world have more than one official language.
 Sometimes these languages are spoken throughout the country, but often they are more prominent in certain areas.
-In Spain, for example, there are several official languages (including Spanish, Catalan, Gallego, and Euskera), but they are not all used in every autonomous region.
+In Spain, for example, there are several official languages (including Spanish, Catalan, Gallego, and Euskera), but they are not all used in every autonomous region, this is where translation obligations come in.

 In Canada, there are two main official languages, French and English, but the laws regarding each language vary from area to area.
 Therefore, if your business is looking to expand into Canada, it is crucial that you familiarize yourself with the complexities of the different linguistic laws throughout the country and take all the necessary steps to ensure you comply with these rules.
 This may involve hiring a professional translation service that will provide you with high-quality translations of your content into Canadian French and Canadian English.

 French is the mother tongue of around 20% of the Canadian population, while almost 60% are native English speakers.
 The linguistic rules put in place in Canada for both private businesses and public services vary between the 13 provinces and territories.

 It’s worth noting that the laws applying to private businesses are usually not as strict as public institutions, but adhering to them will ensure you are always on the right side of the law and make a good impression on your Canadian client base.

 Let’s take a quick look at the requirements from those provinces.